 Can You Climb the Coba Ruins in Quintana Roo, Mexico?

 Can you climb the Maya ruins at Coba?
-Yes, you can climb the main Coba Ruins pyramid!
-This exciting challenge is a must for your Mexico vacation.
+Yes, you can climb the main Coba Ruins pyramid again!
+This important cultural site is a must for your Mexico vacation.

 We stopped in Mexico on our Caribbean cruise, and the main thing I wanted to do was climb an ancient Maya pyramid.
-Unlike at Chichén Itzá or the Tulum ruins, you can actually climb the pyramid at Coba.
+Unlike at Chichén Itzá or the Tulum ruins, you can climb the pyramid at Coba, and they have recently reopened it for climbing with safer precautions.

-Here’s what you need to know about climbing the Maya ruins in Coba.
+Here’s what you need to know about visiting the Maya ruins in Coba.

 What is Coba?